disorderedmaterials/dissolve/web/docs/examples/silica/step1.md

 {{< tip text="Atom types created in this way are named after the symbol of the relevant element." />}}

-This creates an "empty" atom type in the table, and which we'll now set some useful interaction parameters.
+This creates an empty atom type in the table, and which we'll now set some useful interaction parameters.

 {{< action type="edit" text="Change the \"Charge\" of the new atom type to `2`" />}}
 {{< action type="edit" text="Change the \"SR Form\" to `LJ` to request a Lennard-Jones short-range potential for the atom type" />}}